-Construction of development pursuant to the proposed plans could generate or expose persons or structures to excessive groundborne vibration.
-Project-level environmental review and implementation of mitigation measure MM4.10-2 for discretionary projects would reduce this impact, but not necessarily to a less-than-significant level.
+Impact 4.10-6 Construction of development pursuant to the proposed plan could generate or expose persons or structures to excessive groundborne vibration.
+Implementation of project-level environmental review and mitigation measure MM4.10-1 for discretionary projects would reduce this impact, but not necessarily to a less-than-significant level.
 Therefore, this impact is significant and unavoidable.